HOW TO CLEAN BRASS FIXTURES

-The first thing you need to determine before cleaning is whether the item is solid brass, or brass-plated.
-Grab a magnet and see if it sticks to the item.
-If it does, the piece is brass-plated, as magnets will not stick to solid brass.
+The first thing you need to determine before cleaning a brass faucet or fixture is whether it's solid brass or brass plated.
+To do this, grab a magnet and see if it sticks to the surface.
+If it does, the piece is brass-plated.
 Be careful not to rub or polish brass-plated items too aggressively, as doing so can remove the plating.

-Plated or not, it's also important that you avoid using abrasive scrubbing cloths, metal-bristled brushes, or steel wool to clean your brass pieces.
+Plated or not, it's important that you avoid cleaning brass objects with abrasive scrubbing cloths, metal-bristle brushes, or steel wool.

-Lastly, if you have lacquered brass fixtures that are heavily tarnished, you will need to remove the lacquer with a paint or varnish remover in order to clean them.
+Lastly, if you have heavy tarnish on lacquered brass pieces, you will need to remove the lacquer with a paint or varnish remover to clean them.
 After the pieces are cleaned and polished, you can then re-lacquer.

 - Apply Simple Green Pro HD.
-Spray Simple Green Pro HD Heavy-Duty Cleaner onto the surface.
+Spray your Simple Green Pro HD solution onto the surface.

 - Scrub.
-Use a wet, soft toothbrush to scrub, paying close attention to crevices.
+Use a wet, soft toothbrush to scrub, paying close attention to the crevices.

 - Rinse.
-Rinse the fixture with clean water or thoroughly wipe down with a damp cloth.
+Rinse the surface with clean water or thoroughly wipe down with a damp cleaning cloth.

 - Polish.
-Simple Green Pro HD safely cleans brass but does not polish it, so follow up with a polishing compound to shine.
+Simple Green Pro HD is not a polish, so follow up with a polishing compound to make the fixture shine.